pyne/pyne/docker/readme.md

     - `--moab` install MOAB in the container
     - `--dagmc` install DAGMC in the container
     - `--pymoab` install pyMOAB in the container (along with MOAB)
+    - `--openmc` install OpenMC Python3 API in the container
     - `--all/-a/-all` install all the optional dependencies (MOAB/pyMOAB/DAGMC)
     - `--deps` don't install PyNE, only install the dependencies (both required and selected optional dependencies)
     - `--push` push the docker container to DockerHub after building it